ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     jobtitle: Machinery Supervisor
     linkedin: https://www.linkedin.com/in/gareth-jones-5167201b8/
     bio: Gareth is our second longest serving employee and is soon to reach an incredible 20 years service in January 2022!
-Gareth has been a key player throughout the years supporting with production and being the wizard on running and supervising all wire cut and strip machinery.
+Gareth is our wizard on all wire cutting machinery and has a very keen eye for quality after having a role as quality inspector.
+With 20 years of wire and cable assembly knowledge, Gareth is a very valuable team player and has an brilliant work ethic which includes an achievement of 13 years with 100% attendance.
 When Gareth isn't in the factory running the machines, he is out biking or doing some home DIY!
     interests:
       - cycling
       - decorating